fls-bioinformatics-core/genomics/README.markdown

 * [RNA-seq](RNA-seq): contains RNA-seq-specific scripts
 * [NGS-general](NGS-general): contains general NGS scripts not specific to a particular type of experiment
-* [galaxy-scripts](galaxy-scripts): contains scripts for setting up and running Galaxy instances (e.g. building genome indexes)
+* [build-indexes](build-instances): contains scripts for building genome indexes for various programs
 * [utils](utils): non-NGS utility scripts
 * [shoebox](shoebox): a place for scrappy or one-off utility scripts which may or may not be useful in future.